 Medical errors are the third leading cause of death in the United States.
 One of the main types of medical errors is wrong diagnosis or misdiagnosis.
-Often times, misdiagnosing a disease or condition could lead to unnecessary surgery.
-Going through surgery is an involved process and can be stressful, painful, traumatic and emotionally draining for many.
+Oftentimes, misdiagnosing a disease or condition could lead to unnecessary surgery.
+Going through surgery is an involved process and can be stressful, painful, traumatic, and emotionally draining for many.
 To unnecessarily put someone through this process that can also be financially stressful and usually leads to a medical malpractice lawsuit.

 If you have been the victim of medical negligence where misdiagnosis or wrongful diagnosis led to unnecessary surgery and other complications, it is important that you contact an experienced West Virginia medical malpractice attorney who will fight hard to protect your rights and help you secure the compensation you need and rightfully deserve.

 Types of Unnecessary Surgery

 Any type of surgery could be the result of a wrongful diagnosis.
 However, there are certain types of surgeries that are more often performed by medical professionals that turn out to be unnecessary or unwarranted.
 Here are a few examples.

 C-sections: Cesarean delivery (C-section) is a surgical procedure used to deliver a baby through incisions in the abdomen and uterus.
 A C-section might be planned ahead of time if you develop pregnancy complications or you’ve had a previous C-section and aren’t considering a vaginal birth after cesarean (VBAC).
 Often, however, the need for a first-time C-section doesn’t become obvious until labor is underway.